jack-pardini/myFlix-client/README.md

 ````

 ## Components
-**MainView**
-The main page of the application, responsible for routing and managing the application's state.
+**MainView**: The main page of the application, responsible for routing and managing the application's state.

-**NavigationBar**
-Provides the top navigation bar with links to different routes and the search bar.
+**NavigationBar**: Provides the top navigation bar with links to different routes and the search bar.

-**MovieCard**
-Displays basic movie information and allows users to add or remove movies from their list of favorites.
+**MovieCard**: Displays basic movie information and allows users to add or remove movies from their list of favorites.

-**MovieView**
-Displays detailed movie information and allows users to add or remove movies from their list of favorites.
+**MovieView**: Displays detailed movie information and allows users to add or remove movies from their list of favorites.

 ## Usage
 - **Signup**: Navigate to the signup page to create a new account.